Review of the Designs System

 In recent years a variety of concerns have been raised about the effectiveness of the designs system and whether it is meeting its original policy objectives.
 The designs system has not been comprehensively reviewed since its commencement in 2004 to assess whether it is effective and appropriate for Australia now and in the future.

-In May 2012, the then Parliamentary Secretary for Innovation and Industry requested that the ACIP investigate the effectiveness of the designs system in stimulating innovation by Australian users and the impact the designs system has on economic growth.
+In May 2012, ACIP was asked to investigate the effectiveness of the designs system in stimulating innovation by Australian users and the impact the designs system has on economic growth.